 Full nodes #

-Full nodes are Bitcoin clients that fully verify and enforce the rules of the Bitcoin network.
+A full node is Bitcoin software that fully verifies and enforce the rules of the Bitcoin network.
 An example of a rule is that there will never be more than 21 million bitcoin.

-Archival full nodes store the entire Bitcoin blockchain, and send historical data to other nodes.
+Archival full nodes store the entire Bitcoin blockchain locally, and send historical data to other nodes.
+These are sometimes referred to as listening nodes.

 Light nodes #

-Light nodes are Bitcoin clients that do not verify or enforce the rules of the Bitcoin network.
+A light node is Bitcoin software that does not verify or enforce the rules of the Bitcoin network.
+Light nodes trust third parties to receive block data.

 Simplified payment verification (SPV) light nodes query and download block headers from full nodes making it possible for users to verify transactions without running a full node.